bboyer23/bboyer23.github.io/README.md

 Make sure `config.js` is included on every page (it is already referenced by the HTML files in this repo).
 The scripts will read `window.APP_CONFIG.CHATBOT_PASSWORD` when checking the password.

+### Fun Zone Enhancements

+The chatbot now keeps a chat history in your browser.
+Use the new **Clear** button to wipe the conversation or refresh the page to continue where you left off.